DAVIS'S WIFE SURPRISING LETTERS

 If not for Varina Davis's hand written letters to the Blairs.

-If not for Union soldier's detail reports, wherein they validated Varina's letter
+Union soldier's detail reports, where they validated Varina's letter

-If not for the Blair children 1910* a formal dinner to donate those letters to National Archives
+the Blair children 1910* formal dinner to donate those letters to National Archives

 VARINA TELLS BLAIRS